Lindale Fall TFA

 Asynchronous Speech Paradigm ListAll Paradigms: Show Hide

-IEs: I've judged all IEs for 30 years for different circuits and different levels.
+IEs: I've judged all IEs for over 30 years for different circuits and different levels.
 On interpretation events, I look at who transported me into the story and kept me there.
 Make sure all movements (gestures, head, and other body movements) are done with purpose and should not distract from the selection being presented.
 Characterization is also very important to keep me in the story.
 Use the whole "stage" for your presentation if the event allows it.
 POI: You can incorporate the binder as a prop if you want.
 For all INTERP events: It's your performance.
 Entertain me!
 For informative, if you are using props, make sure they go with the topic and are easily handled.
 They don't need to be complicated.
 The simpler the better.
 On EXTEMPT, make sure to speak clearly avoiding excessive word crutches and cite your sources.
 Follow standard speech outline (including hook, intro in which the topic stated, a clear answer is given, and a preview of pts to be discussed is presented; body with pts supporting your answer to the question; and a conclusion in which the topic is restated, a clear answer is given, a review of the pts discussed is provided to tie speech together, and refer back to the hook to give a note of finality) and approach topic creatively.
 Make sure to actually answer the question (topic chosen) clearly and that the points discussed in the body of the speech support the answer.
 Use time wisely/effectively to fully develop the speech.

 WSD: Since arguments should be based in reality and each team is fighting on behalf of their respective worlds, the debate should show which world is more likely and/or better and how it will be actualized in the big picture rather than the individual arguments being made.
 Provide specific world (not just U.S.) examples to your claims.
 Burdens and mechanism/model should be clear.
 On the reply speeches, crystallize the round highlighting the main points of contention (2 or 3 key points) and tell me why your team won those points therefore winning the debate.
 Make sure there is clash on both sides and watch rate of delivery.